edhowland/viper/doc/help/bind.md

 ## Control actions

-The first argument to the bind function is either a block or a lambda function.
+The second argument to the bind function is either a block or a lambda function.
 What happens within this block or lambda is the desired action when the key is pressed.
 For instance, a movement key might be as follows: